Ask a Doctor

 Overall, the rate of premature death is higher in people with rheumatoid arthritis than in the general population.
 The most common causes of premature death in people with rheumatoid arthritis are infection, vasculitis, and poor nutrition.
 Fortunately, the manifestations of severe, long-standing disease, such as nodules, vasculitis, and deforming are becoming less common with optimal treatments.

-There is no known cure for rheumatoid arthritis.
-However, with early, aggressive treatment with DMARDs, many patients are able to achieve remission, meaning the symptoms of RA are quiet.
+While there is no known cure for rheumatoid arthritis, early, aggressive treatment with rheumatoid arthritis medications such as DMARDs (disease-modifying antirheumatic drugs), can help many patients to achieve remission, meaning the symptoms of RA are quiet.

-DMARDs, or Disease-modifying antirheumatic drugs, comprise a group of drugs includes a wide variety of agents that work in many different ways.
+DMARDs comprise a group of drugs that includes a wide variety of agents that work in many different ways.
 What they all have in common is that they interfere in the immune processes that promote inflammation in rheumatoid arthritis.

 Sometimes, the dose of medications may be reduced when remission is achieved.
 It is unusual for rheumatoid arthritis to remain in remission if medications are stopped, and when this does occur (rarely), symptoms and signs usually come back over time.
 For this reason, it is not advisable to stop your rheumatoid arthritis medications unless advised to do so by a rheumatologist.